knative-extensions/kn-plugin-quickstart/README.md

 ## Usage

 ```
-Get up and running with a local Knative environment running on KinD.
+Get up and running with a local Knative environment

 Usage:
   kn-quickstart [command]